Dyvil/Dyvil-Language-Reference/headers/header-declarations.md

 # Header Declarations

 Headers and Class Files can be optionally attributed with a Header Declaration.
-This allows you to use Class Files in `include` declarations and makes it possible to give a header custom access modifiers and annotations:
+This allows you to use Class Files in `using` declarations and makes it possible to give a header custom access modifiers and annotations:

 `MyClass.dyv`: